Split Unlearning: Preliminaries

-\textbf{SISA.} A more flexible approach to reducing computational overhead is SISA (Sharded, Isolated, Sliced, and Aggregated), an ensemble learning-based method~\cite{sisa}.
-With SISA, the training set $D_{o}$ is partitioned into $k$ disjoint shards $D_{o}^{1}, D_{o}^{2}, \ldots, D_{o}^{k}$.
-These $k$ shards are used to train a set of ML models $\mathcal{F}_{o}^{1}, \mathcal{F}_{o}^{2}, \ldots, \mathcal{F}_{o}^{k}$, and the $k$ individual predictions are aggregated to provide a global prediction.
-When a request to delete a new data sample is received, the model owner only needs to retrain the shard containing this sample, significantly reducing time compared to retraining the entire model.
+\textbf{SISA.} SISA~\cite{sisa} is a guideline designed to enable efficient and independent unlearning for those who request it, without affecting other participants.
+In SISA, the original training set $D_{o}$ is divided into $K$ disjoint shards \{$D_{o}^{1}, D_{o}^{2}, \ldots, D_{o}^{K}$\}, each used to train a separate model \{$\mathcal{F}_{o}^{1}, \mathcal{F}_{o}^{2}, \ldots, \mathcal{F}_{o}^{K}$\}.
+These models generate individual predictions, which are then aggregated to produce a global prediction.
+When an unlearning request is made, only the shard containing the specific data sample needs to be retrained, allowing the unlearning process to be conducted independently for the requesting party, without impacting other clients or the overall system.

+\textbf{Why SISA split unlearning.} In multi-client SL, the ability to unlearn data despite client absence due to network issues is crucial.
+Existing frameworks rely on non-SISA unlearning methods, which require retraining or similar processes from the unlearning request point.
+While these methods prioritize either effectiveness or efficiency, SISA enables independent unlearning for requesting clients without burdening resource-limited devices in the SL network.
+SISA is seamlessly compatible, allowing prevalent unlearning methods to be applied individually on each client\footnote{For simplicity, we assmue retraining being used on each client/shard.}, making it the most practical solution to address limitations in non-SISA methods.